 • Expected concomitant use or use up to 21 days prior to study entry of monoamine oxidase inhibitors or selective serotonin reuptake inhibitors, or concomitant use of any other drug with significant interaction with the study drugs (See protocol)

-• For participants with HIV and ART-naïve, planned initiation of ART during the first 4 weeks after randomization
+• For participants with HIV who are ART-naïve or who are not regularly taking ART, planned initiation or reinitiation of ART during screening or during the first 4 weeks after initiation of TB therapy

 • For participants with HIV and on ART that includes a protease inhibitor, nevirapine, or other prohibited ART (see protocol), contraindication to switching to an acceptable alternative regimen (e.g., efavirenz, high-dose raltegravir or dolutegravir with nucleoside reverse transcriptase inhibitors, as per local SOC) prior to randomization.
 TB treatment, including study drugs, should be started as soon as possible